-Regardless of whether your field is crowded with competition or you’re in a niche market, your idea criteria will depend somewhat on your business.
+Regardless of whether your field is crowded with the competition or you’re in a niche market, your idea criteria will depend somewhat on your business.

-You know the first step in innovation is brainstorming, coming up with ideas and sorting through them as good, bad, feasible, possible, impossible and many more categories.
+You know the first step in innovation is brainstorming, coming up with ideas, and sorting through them as good, bad, feasible, possible, impossible, and many more categories.
 Some categories may seem obvious, but remember that the key to innovation is to change your thinking.
 Try not to immediately dismiss an idea you’ve considered before because you didn’t like it then.
 Likewise, don’t always choose to fund just your own pet ideas.